jannick0/awk-language-server/README.md

 ## Language extension for awk

-Implements a number of VSCode's language server functions for awk files: syntax checking, referencing and hovering.
+Implements a number of VSCode's language server functions for awk files: syntax checking, referencing, hovering and context-sensitive completion.

 ## Settings: